marcoparello/CTF-Writeups/UIUCTF-2024/OSINT/An-Unlikely-Partnership.md

 ![](../images/an-unlikely-partnership-part-2.png)

 I noticed that `longislandsubwayauthority`'s Linkedin was linked.
 So I clicked on the Linkedin link and browsed through their profile.
-When I got to the Skills page, I noticed:
+When I got to the Skills section of their profile, I noticed:

 ![](../images/an-unlikely-partnership-part-3.png)

 I wonder who endorsed them?
-Curious, I clicked on the endorsement:
+In order to find out, I clicked on the endorsement:

 ![](../images/an-unlikely-partnership-part-4.png)